-MountSafe- MSJ's opt-in alert system that sends registered individuals phone, email and/or text messages about MSJ disasters and emergencies.
-Registration for MountSafe can be completed by visiting www.msj.edu/safe.
+MountSafe- MSJ's alert system that sends registered individual's phone, email and/or text messages about MSJ disasters and emergencies.
+To make sure that you receive all MountSafe notifications, please make sure that your information is updated by visiting www.msj.edu/safe.